 Many people use toning lotions to balance their skin, where they can even out dark spots with regular use.
 Yet, not only do some toners contain harmful chemicals, but their ingredients are often sourced at a detriment to the environment.
 Instead, you should use naturally occurring floral waters and essential oils to make your own toner, which is perfect for smoothing over freshly cleansed skin both in the morning and at night.

-One of the biggest problems the beauty industry poses to the planet is its unsustainable use of palm oil, which is present in many moisturizing creams.
+One of the biggest problems the beauty industry poses to the planet is its unsustainable use of palm oil, which is present (you can learn about organic products using guides like this one for organic hand soaps) in many moisturizing creams.
 Switching to organic skincare brands is the best way to ensure you are using a product which has minimal impact on the planet.
 Finding the most reliable product is easy when you consult reviews on sites like top10.today.
 In many ways, this switch will also improve your complexion, as many mainstream moisturizers can, in fact, dry your skin out further with heavy fragrance chemicals.

 - Face masks